aliveadult/MAFI/README.md

 ```
 https://hf-mirror.com/EvolutionaryScale/esm3-sm-open-v1/tree/main/data
 ```
-This allows you to use it to generate protein homologous sequences.
+This allows you to use it to generate protein evolutionary information sequences.

 ## 🖥️ Run Code